Can you tell your company’s story effectively in 90 seconds?

 - The social element of online video is strong in the executive suite.
 More than half of senior executives share videos with colleagues at least weekly, and receive work-related videos as often.
 Younger executives appear very willing to share and view videos using social media.

-So if you’re like our client WarwickNet and you’re targeting decision makers in a large organisation, video should definitely be a tool in your kit.
+So if you’re like our client WarwickNet and you’re targeting decision makers in a large organisation, a whiteboard explainer should definitely be a tool in your kit.

 Videos increases time on page

 When an enticing video is available above the fold on your home page, it increases the average time your customers spend there.
 They’ll give your video a few seconds to see if it captures their interest (and we can help you make one that does!) before scanning the rest of the page.
 Wistia did some data-crunching and discovered that people spent on average 2.6x more time on pages with video than those without.
 Since time spent on a page is one of Google’s key metrics, this can only help your site’s rankings.

 If you’re going to have a video with a play option, our tip is to make sure the video thumbnail is enticing.
 The thumbnail should also be designed with the position it will appear within your website.
 If you have an autoplay video, make sure the sound is off – no one likes being blasted out on a first click – but make sure the unmute button is clearly visible.See our portfolio of Explainer Videos